wmhilton-stoplight/platform-docs/2.-workspaces/q-account-settings.md

 - **Emails**: Your primary email is the one used when you created or joined your workspace.
 You can add a secondary email.
 This is useful for switching your primary email address if needed.
 Note that the primary email is used by your source control provider to register commits in Stoplight.

 ## Notifications
 - **Daily Summary Email**: Subscribe to receive a list of changes to the current workspace in your primary email each day at 8 a.m. in your local time zone.
+Emails are only sent when changes are made.

   You can see changes for the projects you have [pinned to your workspace sidebar](../4.-documentation/Sidebar/a.workspace-sidebar.md).
 Changes to APIs, models, endpoints, and articles are included in the digest.